nrwl/nx/docs/shared/reference/project-configuration.md

 You can invoke `nx build mylib` or `nx test mylib` without any extra configuration.

 Below are some more complete examples of project configuration files.
 For a more intuitive understanding of the roles of each option, you can highlight the options in the excerpt below that relate to different categories.
+Orchestration settings control the way [Nx runs tasks](/features/run-tasks).
+Execution settings control the actual task that is run.
+Caching settings control when [Nx caches a task](/features/cache-task-results) and what is actually cached.

 {% tabs %}
 {% tab label="package.json" %}